wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 immutable docker image is that you can easily implement a CI/CD pipeline to systematically test the solution before deploying in production.

-## Base Docker Images (WSO2 Micro Integrator)
+## Base Docker Images

-Two types of docker images are available for the Micro Integrator:
+Two types of base Docker images are available for the Micro Integrator:

 -   The Micro Integrator Docker image (with the latest products) is available in the [WSO2 Docker Registry](https://docker.wso2.com/).